 This photo opportunity to grow with my subjects gave me a moment to reflect.

-Back in 2009 a public charter school, Coney Island Prep School opened it's doors to their first student class.
-I was invited to photograph their students with the idea of capturing their character and personality in a school portrait format.
-Looking back at the students, school and my work and seeing how much we've grown is truly rewarding in itself.
-CIP wanted school portraits that reflected their scholars' personality.
+In 2009, a public charter school, Coney Island Prep School, opened it’s doors to their first student class.
+I photographed the students with the mission to celebrate their character and personality in a school portrait format.
+I spent a few minutes with each student to discuss what they would like to do for their portrait.
+Looking back at the students, school, and my work and seeing how much we’ve grown is truly rewarding.
 Together we created a space for the students to be themselves and enjoy the portrait process.

 The students were so happy to be a part of the process.
 We worked together to create something they would love.
 I remember hearing the kids whispering and giggling in the halls, “We can do what we want!”
 I had two minutes to work with each student and about 70 students in total.

 Fast forward to 2017; I got an invite to capture their class again as the first graduating senior class!
 I had learned a lot since that first year.
 (Let’s say that I did not attempt 60+ students without an assistant and lunch break this time around.
 Sometimes you have to learn the hard way!
 The students were so personable and engaging.
 I loved hearing about their, and several remembered our first shoot.
 The students were given printouts of their first school portrait before entering in our makeshift studio.
 We could hear a lot of laughter and conversation buzzing in the hallway.

 Full Circle!
 I was invited back to photograph CIP’s second graduating class with the help of Elena and Ben.
 I was excited to read that 100% of this class received college acceptance to continue education. ( A few from the vault! )